Copyright: what you need to know

 This page focuses solely on UK copyright law and its relationship with AI.
 It does not cover data protection, ethics, or intellectual property more broadly, and it does not cover the terms and conditions of specific AI tools, which vary across global jurisdictions.

 The use of Generative AI is governed by the Copyright, Designs and Patents Act (1988) and developing UK case law.
-Because the law predates modern AI, there is no legislation written specifically for it – the framework is being shaped gradually through the courts.
+Because the law predates modern AI, the framework is being shaped gradually through the courts.

 Under the Copyright, Designs and Patents Act (1988), copyright only protects works that are ‘original’ and created by a human author.
 There are two points at which copyright becomes relevant when using AI: what you put in, and what comes out.